-Jim Karygiannis to lose Toronto city council seat after latest court ruling, June 24, 2020 CBC article note
+Jim Karygiannis to lose Toronto city council seat after latest court ruling, June 24, 2020 CBC article reports; Sept.
+24, 2020 CBC article notes Karygiannis leaving politics after being removed from office for 3rd time

 Updates: An Aug.
 5, 2020 Toronto Star article reads: “Jim Karygiannis gets his Toronto city council seat back once again.”